xiam/arduino_apple_remote/README.md

-# Arduino library for the Apple Remote control
+# Arduino library for the Apple Remote

 The [Apple Remote][1] is a remote control device that can be used to send instructions to a variety of Apple products, such as the Apple TV.